Shubhamsharma09/PYGames/README.md

 ```
 You are trying to get as close to 21 as possible without going over!
 The player that's closest wins.

+## Tetris
+Tetris is a computer game invented by Alexey Pajitnov in 1985 at the Academy of Sciences in Moscow, Russia.
+Tetris was part of the classic handheld Game Boy console.

+The objective of Tetris is to complete full solid lines (no gaps).
+When you make a line it disappears and all the blocks shift accordingly.
+If you let the blocks reach the top of the Tetris board, you lose.
+You cannot win a Tetris game, though you can attempt to get the high score.

 ## Contribute
 Feel free to contribute your own games and create a pull request for them and please rebase your commits before sending pull request!